 “Disney receives plenty of foreign travelers to their parks.
 The typical single finger point is a symbol of disrespect and has a negative connotation in many cultures.
 Therefore, Disney created the ‘Disney point’ to accommodate all of their guests,” Paris said.

 Case in point: In the Middle East, pointing with an index finger means singling someone out or making fun of them.
 It’s just one of the 12 things that are considered rude in other countries.

 Other sources say this way of pointing is a curiosity based on Disney lore.
-According to the Huffington Post, it’s actually how Walt Disney himself used to point things out to visitors—mainly because he usually had a cigarette balanced between his two fingers.
+According to the Huffington Post, it’s actually how Walt Disney himself used to point things out to visitors, because he usually had a cigarette balanced between the two fingers.
 You won’t find cast members today smoking a cigarette—there’s no smoking (or vaping) allowed for anyone, employees or guests, once you are inside the entrances at Disney parks—but the tradition of pointing with two fingers still stands.
 You can even see Walt Disney’s famous gesture immortalized in the iconic Partners statue in front of Cinderella Castle in the Magic Kingdom.
 Keep an eye out for the statue of Walt and Mickey doing the “Disney point” next time you’re at Disney World.
 Meanwhile don’t miss these other etiquette rules that all Disney employees must follow.